Stephen Oliver (composer): Stephen Oliver Trust

 The trust established the Stephen Oliver Prize, a biennial award of £10,000 launched in 1994, awarded to given to a young composer for a new work of comic opera.
 Launched in 1994, there were two prizes awarded, with the first awarded to David Horne for Travellers, and the second in 1996 to Tim Benjamin, for The Bridge.
 The trust worked with other organisations to bring the two composers' operas to the stage in June 1998, as part of the 1998 Covent Garden Festival.

 After the competitions, the trust turned its attention to supporting compositions and occasional performances by contemporary opera companies.
 In 2006, the trustees decided to lodge the capital funds within the Countess of Munster Musical Trust, which administers the Stephen Oliver Award, as well as other funding to young musicians.

+Work list

+Opera and music theatre

+The following operatic or musical theatre works were performed, according to Grove.
+Libretto is by the composer unless otherwise given: